Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

 ### What is a differential expression analysis?
 - Statistical testing of individual genes for differential abundances across experimental conditions
 - Requires read counts (from alignments) to be normalized between sequencing libraries, and modelled using an appropriate statistical distribution
-- Several R-packges exist for differential expression analysis, each leverging different algorithms for steps such as normalization and model fitting. e.g. DESeq2, edgeR, limma-voom
+- Several R-packges exist for differential expression analysis, each leverging different algorithms for steps such as normalization and model fitting. e.g. *DESeq2*, *edgeR*, *limma-voom*
-- For the workshop, we will use DESeq2, described in [Love et al, 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)
+- For the workshop, we will use *DESeq2*, described in [Love et al, 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)

 ![DE overview](figures/DE_overview.png)